-The High Impact Practices Grant provides money to an individual or a small team of faculty to create or improve teaching and learning High Impact Practices in their Undergraduate courses.
+The High Impact Practices Grant provides money to an individual or a small team of faculty to create or improve teaching and learning High Impact Practices in their Undergraduate or Graduate courses at UTC.

 Funds must be used to directly aid in the creation or improvement of new course High Impact Practices and learning activities.
-These grants are designed to fund new learning activities and innovation projects up to \$2,000.00.
+These grants are designed to fund new learning activities and innovation projects up to \$5,000.00.

-Note that HIP funds are for requests between \$301.00 and \$2,000.00.
-For grants that are \$300.00 or less, please use the Classroom Mini Grant application process.
+Note that HIP funds are for requests between \$501.00 and \$5,000.00.
+For grants that are \$500.00 or less, please use the Classroom Mini Grant application process.